peteroupc/Numbers/docs/PeterO.Numbers.EDecimals.md

 <b>Return Value:</b>

-Either  `true`  if the given arbitrary-precision number object is positive or negative infinity, or  `false`  otherwise.
+Either  `true`  if the specified arbitrary-precision number object is positive or negative infinity, or  `false`  otherwise.

 <a id="IsNaN_PeterO_Numbers_EDecimal"></a>
 ### IsNaN